Maiolino-Au/scRNAseq_tutorial/README.md

 docker pull satijalab/seurat:5.0.0
 ```

-## Credo: a better and faster way to build Docker images - WORK IN PROGRESS
+## Credo: a better and faster way to build Docker images

 [Credo](https://github.com/CREDOProject/core?tab=readme-ov-file) allows to build Docker images with specific versions of software, packages, and dependencies in a seemless and efficient way.